Cats & Kittens

 Dogs & Puppies

-Vaccination is the only proven method of protecting your dog against Distemper, Infectious Hepatitis, Parvovirus, Parainfluenza and Leptospirosis.
+Vaccination is the only proven method of protecting your dog against Distemper, Infectious Hepatitis, Parvovirus, Leptospirosis and Kennel Cough.

 We advise to have your puppy or dog vaccinated in order to protect it against the above potentially fatal diseases and to keep it in the best of health for the rest of it’s life.

-We stock Nobivac DHPPiL2 and L4, Vanguard and Versican of Zoetis.
+We stock Nobivac DHPPL2 and L4 which is the same with Canigen and also Vanguard and Versican of Zoetis.

 If your puppy has a different first vaccine from the breeder, that is incompatible with ours, we give the full primary course for the price of the booster, so two injections 2-3 weeks apart for £40.